-Accordingly, exercising from the age of 50 can "reverse" years of inactivity.
+Therefore, exercising from the age of 50 can "reverse" years of inactivity.

-New research brings good news for people starting to exercise from the age of 50, especially women.
+New research brings good news for people who start exercising at age 50, especially women.

-The results found that people who consistently exercised at the recommended level (at least 150 minutes per week) for 15 years were in better physical shape than those who never or rarely exercised at the recommended level.
+The results found that people who consistently exercised at the recommended level (at least 150 minutes per week) for 15 years were in better physical condition than those who never or rarely exercised at the recommended level.

-Our findings suggest that to maintain a good quality of life in your 70s, a good way to "compensate" for not exercising in your younger years is to become active from age 50, the researchers said.
+The research team stated: "Our findings suggest that to maintain a good quality of life and physical fitness into age 70, a good way to 'make up' for a lack of exercise in youth is to start exercising actively from age 50."

 Interestingly, the results also found that people who started exercising regularly in their 60s did not reap the same benefits as those who started exercising in their 50s.